Crossword: Fill-in crosswords

-A fill-in crossword (also known as crusadex or cruzadex) features a grid and the full list of words to be entered in that grid, but does not give explicit clues for where each word goes.
+A fill-in crossword (also known as crusadex or cruzadex) features a grid and the full list of words to be enteref>red in that grid, but does not give explicit clues for where each word goes.
 The challenge is figuring out how to integrate the list of words together within the grid so that all intersections of words are valid.
 Fill-in crosswords may often have longer word length than regular crosswords to make the crossword easier to solve, and symmetry is often disregarded.
 Fitting together several long words is easier than fitting together several short words because there are fewer possibilities for how the long words intersect together.
 These types of crosswords are also used to demonstrate artificial intelligence abilities, such as finding solutions to the puzzle based on a set of determined constraints.

-Crossnumbers
+Cross-figures

-A crossnumber (also known as a cross-figure) is the numerical analogy of a crossword, in which the solutions to the clues are numbers instead of words.
+A cross-figure or crossnumber is the numerical analogy of a crossword, in which the solutions to the clues are numbers instead of words.
 Clues are usually arithmetical expressions, but can also be general knowledge clues to which the answer is a number or year.
 There are also numerical fill-in crosswords.